azdabat/ADX-Tested-Composite-Threat-Hunting-Rules/README.md

 # 5. Composite Framework Integration

-Your framework becomes structurally complete when both are explicitly defined.
+This framework becomes structurally complete when both are explicitly defined.

 ### Layered Model